Our short courses

 This course provides participants with an introduction to data visualisation.
 It focuses on making interactive charts and maps using freely available software but also introduces some advanced options to create visuals through coding.
 The course also uses R to make some charts and maps that go beyond the standard line or scatter plots which academics usually make use of.
 Different sources of (open) data are used during the course, focussing on health, geographic and weather data.
 The course is aimed at academics from any discipline wanting to use these techniques either for public engagement or academic publication.

 Tutors: Dr Linda Wijlaars (UCL).
 This course ran in 2016.

 Introduction to QGIS: Understanding and Presenting Spatial Data

 This course will introduce spatial data and show you how to import and display spatial data with the free open source GIS program QGIS.
 We will also show you how to create choropleth maps and explain appropriate methods of visualising spatial data.
 We will also cover some basic spatial data analysis (e.g. calculating rates).
 No previous experience of GIS or QGIS is required, but some experience of using spatial data will be beneficial.

 Introduction to Spatial Data and Using R (as a GIS)

 This course covers an introduction to R, how to load and manage spatial data and how to create maps using R and RStudio.
 It presents appropriate ways of using classifications for choropleth maps, using loops in R to create multiple maps and some basic spatial analysis.
 RStudio is used to work with the R environment.
 By the end of the course attendees should be able to load data into R, represent it effectively and be able to prepare an output quality map.

-Image: Dr Nick Bearman, taken during the winter 2017 class (photo courtesy of the Consumer Data Research Centre)
+Image: Dr Nick Bearman, taken during the February 2017 class (photo courtesy of the Consumer Data Research Centre)

 Confident Spatial Analysis